x

 Wondering when we're at the halfway point of winter, on our way to spring?
 Many think it's Groundhog Day.
 We explain.

-When is the Midpoint of Winter?
+What and When Is the Midpoint of Winter?

 Top 10 Reasons To Wish Winter Away